 2. SHIPWRECK DIVING IN CORON

 The sunken fleet of Japanese warships near Coron is a popular attraction for tourists.
 Twelve World War II wrecks, all of which are at diveable depths, are remarkably well preserved here.
-As part of the requirements for my Advanced Open Water Certification with Corto Divers.
+As part of the requirements for the Advanced Open Water Certification with Corto Divers.

 3. VISIT CORON ISLAND BY BOAT